reframejs/reframe/docs/intro.template.md

 the Reframe + Objection + Wildcard API stack is the easiest way to create an app that has a SQL database and interactive views.

-You can use the [react-sql](/plugins/create/starters/react-sql#readme) starter to scaffold an app with Reframe + Objection + Wildcard API.
+You can use the [react-sql](/plugins/create/starters/react-sql#readme) starter to scaffold a Reframe + Objection + Wildcard API stack.

 The entire codebase of this example can be found at [/examples/fullstack-objection](/examples/fullstack-objection).